 A nice rule of thumb is to take the amount you would have normally spent on a birthday present and multiply that by 1.5.
-So, if you would’ve spent $100, then $150 sounds about right (or $144 to stay in the “increments of 18” lanes).
+So, if you would’ve spent $100, then $150 sounds about right (or $144 to keep the “multiples of 18” tradition).

 Here’s a table to clear out the confusion:

 |Classmates & Friends||$50-$75